ZhuoranHou/personal_website/content/post/project_euler/index.md

 math.factorial(9)*7
 ```

+2903040

+2540160

 From the calculation above, we know that the numbers we search have at most 7 digits.
 For those have more digits, the sum of digit factorial will not be equal to the number itself.

+Here is the function that calculate the sum digit factorial of a given number.
+I first extracted each digit ((num // 10**(n-1)) % 10) and sum all the digit factorials.

 ```python
 def digsum(num):